MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 T: Might have to talk.
 {: .interviewee }

 A: Yeah!
-Did you ever try something like [Abelton&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.ableton.com/), which is built a lot around song structure, components, pieces?
+Did you ever try something like [Abelton&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.ableton.com/), which is built a lot around song structure, components, pieces?
 {: .interviewer }

 T: I've tried that and I've found, for me, the foot pedal thing, is more solid as a tech on a gig for me.
 I know a lot of people that use that live and that's fine.
 But I guess something with computers and me on a stage just doesn't work really well.